Strong path convergence from Loewner driving function convergence: Introduction

 \subsection{Loewner evolutions}

-Let $\H$ be the upper half plane.
-We have chosen to use $\H$ as our canonical domain (mapping all other paths into $\H$), because it is the most convenient domain in which to define chordal Loewner evolutions.
+Let $\HH$ be the upper half plane.
+We have chosen to use $\HH$ as our canonical domain (mapping all other paths into $\HH$) because it is the most convenient domain in which to define chordal Loewner evolutions.
 However, we will also consider radial Loewner evolutions which are most conveniently defined on the unit disc $\D$, and we will use the Cayley transform $\vph(z)\defeq\f{z-i}{z+i}$ to easily go back and forth between the two domains.
-To make the completion of $\H$ a compact metric space, we will endow $\H$ with the metric it inherits from $\D$ via the map $\vph$: namely, we will let $\cdist(\cdot,\cdot)$ denote the metric on $\H$ given by and write $\closure\H$ for the completion of $\H$ with respect to $\cdist$ (alternatively, its closure in $\hat\C$).
-The map $\vph$ gives an isometry of $\closure\H$ with $\closure\D$.
-If $z\in\H\cup\R$, then $\cdist(z_n,z)\to 0$ is equivalent to $|z_n-z|\to 0$; and $\cdist(z_n,\infty)\to 0$ is equivalent to $|z_n|\to\infty$.
+To make the completion of $\HH$ a compact metric space, we will endow $\HH$ with the metric it inherits from $\D$ via the map $\vph$: namely, we will let $\cdist(\cdot,\cdot)$ denote the metric on $\HH$ given by